Handbook

 Graduation

-Jefferson County High School recognizes all seniors who have attained a 4.1 or higher grade point average (GPA) as members of the summa cum laude group.
+Jefferson County High School recognizes all seniors who have attained a 4.25 or higher grade point average (GPA) as members of the summa cum laude group.
 Graduation speakers will be chosen from this group.
-JCHS also recognizes seniors who maintain a 3.7 to 4.0999 grade point average as magna cum laude students.
+JCHS also recognizes seniors who maintain a 4.05 to 4.249 grade point average as magna cum laude students and students who maintain a 3.85 to 4.049 grade point average as cum laude.
 Rank and GPA will be calculated upon completion of the seventh semester, utilizing the 5.0 GPA.

 Honor Roll